AbdouRoumi/Remote_process_Injection_V2/README.md

 ## Disclaimer

-This tool is designed for educational purposes only.
-Unauthorized use of this tool for malicious purposes can lead to legal consequences.
-The developer is not responsible for any damage caused by misuse.
-Always ensure you have explicit permission to test and inject into a target process, especially in live environments.
+This tool is for **educational purposes only**.
+Misuse of this tool can lead to severe legal consequences.
+The developer is not responsible for any damages caused by the misuse of this tool.
+Always ensure you have the proper permissions to test and inject into processes, especially in production environments.

----